 The alternative?
 Double-blind keying, which DOUBLES the data entry effort.

-So What Change Has Drastically Reduced OCR Software's Error Rate?
+So What Change Has Drastically Reduced Optical Character Recognition Software's Error Rate?

 The difference is in the preparation of the document before it goes through the OCR process.